AmeenUrRehman/MachineLearningKit/README.md

 License:

-ALLinOneML is released under the MIT License.
+It is released under the MIT License.
 See the LICENSE file for more details.